Why we must call time on damaging anti-caesarean birth stigma

 The common thread running throughout Suzanne and Lauren’s stories is one of trauma, for various different reasons, in their first birth experiences.
 And Kim Thomas, CEO of the Birth Trauma Association confirms that this is not unusual when women are requesting sections: “Some women after a traumatic first birth want an elective section to avoid having the same kind of experience again.
 A lot of them feel genuinely terrified, having been through a difficult or complicated labour that has ended with an emergency C-section or forceps birth, or led to severe tearing or postpartum haemorrhage.”

-But despite the fact that Kim suggests that women who have elective caesareans in these circumstances usually report a positive experience, they often still have to fight for the choice in the first place.
+But despite the fact that Kim suggests women who have elective caesareans in these circumstances usually report a positive experience, they often still have to fight for the choice in the first place.

 “We find that trusts vary widely in their willingness to offer maternal request caesareans, some even in cases where the woman is clearly deeply traumatised by her previous experience.
-Health professionals will often minimise the woman’s concerns and play down the traumatic nature of her previous birth which can add substantially to a woman’s feelings of fear and distress.”
+Health professionals will often minimise the woman’s concerns and play down the traumatic nature of her previous birth, which can add substantially to a woman’s feelings of fear and distress.”

 Of course, like my own, there are also reasons beyond trauma why a woman might choose to give birth via elective caesarean.

-Sian Downes has always known she would prefer to give birth in this way when the time came: “I suffer from vaginismus meaning that basically my body completely tenses up, making it a miracle I even got pregnant,” she says.
+Sian Downes has always known she would prefer to give birth in this way when the time came: “I suffer from vaginismus, meaning that basically my body completely tenses up, making it a miracle I even got pregnant,” she says.
 She was able to arrange her section early on in her pregnancy, saving her a great deal of stress and anguish.
-“I told my midwife at 15 weeks so I knew very early on that this was handled.
+“I told my midwife at 15 weeks, so I knew very early on that this was handled.
 The relief of knowing that I was getting a C-section and that I didn’t need to fight for one allowed me to enjoy my pregnancy!”

 Despite this, Sian also acknowledges the baggage that is often attached to sections.
-“It feels like, as a woman who has had a C-section you aren’t allowed to say you’ve given birth because it wasn’t ‘natural’.
+“It feels like, as a woman who has had a C-section, you aren’t allowed to say you’ve given birth because it wasn’t ‘natural’.
 So there certainly is still a major stigma – as if we aren’t living up to our female duties.
 It’s frustrating but for me I was determined not to soak up any of that negativity, especially when I found out there were no medals at the end!”

 In lots of cases, distinctions are drawn between caesareans where there is some medical indication – and those where there isn’t – often called maternal request caesareans.
 But sometimes, things aren’t quite this clear cut.
 Bec Wooderson found herself pregnant with an unusually large baby and faced with difficult decisions as a result: “I was overdue and my baby was measuring big at 10lb 1oz.
 I also have hyperthyroidism [a condition that can increase the risk of pregnancy complications].
-Even after three stretch and sweeps, (a procedure designed to encourage labour) my little boy still wasn’t wanting to go anywhere!”
+Even after three stretch and sweeps, [a procedure designed to encourage labour] my little boy still wasn’t wanting to go anywhere!”

 In the end, an overheard discussion made up Bec’s mind.
 “From the ward room I overheard the midwives and consultant at the front desk having a conversation that essentially went something like ‘well because of her age and her condition and the fact that the baby is big, the baby will probably get stuck.’
-I had three options, to do nothing, be induced or have an elective C-section and in the end I decided it wasn’t worth risking depriving my baby of oxygen and the possibility of them having brain damage, so I took the elective C-section route.”
+I had three options, to do nothing, be induced or have an elective C-section.
+In the end I decided it wasn’t worth risking depriving my baby of oxygen and the possibility of them having brain damage, so I took the elective C-section route.”

 What all of this shows perhaps, is that despite the stereotypes, there is no single set of reasons or character traits that might cause a woman to choose an elective C-section.
 And despite my own positive experience, it isn’t the caesarean section itself that I think really mattered, but the free choice of how I gave birth.

 Certainly, this was the key for Helen Every, who suffers from tokophobia – an extreme fear of labour.
 Before she started having children, she ensured she had a letter from a consultant promising her a planned caesarean section.
 “I had to get it in black and white before even thinking about getting pregnant,” she says.
-But actually, knowing she was free to make this decision if she needed to, allowed her to make a different one.
+But actually, knowing she was free to make this decision if she needed to allowed her to make a different one.
 “In the end knowing I could have a section helped me immensely and I chose to have my baby vaginally,” she says.

 *name has been changed